MicrosoftDocs/azure-devops-docs/docs/project/wiki/about-readme-wiki.md

 - Workflow guidance about committing or uploading changes and adding branches
 - Project sponsors or contacts

-Here are some great READMEs that use this format and speak to all three audiences, for reference and inspiration:
+Here are some great READMEs that use this format and speak to all audiences, for reference and inspiration:

 - [ASP.NET Core](https://github.com/aspnet/Home)
 - [Visual Studio Code](https://github.com/Microsoft/vscode)
 - [Chakra Core](https://github.com/Microsoft/ChakraCore)

 ::: moniker range=">= tfs-2018"

 ## Wiki

 Use your team project wiki to share information with other team members.
-When you provision a wiki from scratch, a Git repository is created to store your markdown files, images, attachments, and the sequence of pages.
+When you provision a wiki from scratch, a Git repository is created to store your Markdown files, images, attachments, and the sequence of pages.
 This wiki supports collaborative editing of its content and structure.

 ::: moniker-end